portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 ## Categories

 Use of **Enumerations**.
-Many concepts are common in all port (for instance: port services).
-Its advisable to use enumeration field that would allow better filtering and precise references
+Many concepts are common in all ports (for instance: port services).
+It is advisable to use an enumeration field that would allow better filtering and precise references
 ### Ship Calls
 Introduction to ship calls.

 Proposals:
 - **Ships Arrival Forecasts**.
-Forecast o ships that will arrive to a port.
+Forecast o ships that will arrive at a port.
 Data: IMO number, ship name, ETA (Estimated time of arrival), etc [catalog](catalog/catalog-ShipsArrivalForecasts.md)
 - **Vessels in port**.
 Vessels that are moored in the port.
-Data: IMO number, ship name, ATA (Actual time of arrival), ETD (Estimared Time of Departure), mooring Quay, etc [catalog](catalog/catalog-VesselsInPort.md)
+Data: IMO number, ship name, ATA (Actual time of arrival), ETD (Estimated Time of Departure), mooring Quay, etc [catalog](catalog/catalog-VesselsInPort.md)
 - **Ship Exits**:
 - **Ship Arrivals**:
 - **Ships Aproximation Manouvres**: Aproximation manouvres of ships to the port.